 Introduction

-Terminal automation system (TAS) is designedfor automation of
+Terminal automation system (TAS) is designedfor automation of product receipt, storage and shipping processes.

 Scope of Automation